Bazarganigilani/WebCrawler/README.rst

-Run "main -h" for instructions how to use this program.
-The program is involved two steps:
+Run "main -h" for instructions how to use this program The program is involved two steps:
 1- It crawls the web pages from BBC.com and insert article pages as an entry to the MongoDB database 2- it fetches the relevant articles based on a keyword